grzegorznowak/secops-what-do-I-know/README.md

 #### searchsploit

-show me all the known exploits for openss (or any other service found via nmap) `searchsploit openssh`
+show me all the known exploits for openSSH (or any other service found via nmap) `searchsploit openssh`

 #### metasploit